Table of Contents

 - By using the contribution margin, the firm uses in break-even analysis.
 The breakeven point for a firm is when the revenue of the firm equals its expenses; also, we can that the point where the firm is having neither a net profit nor net loss.

-- Contribution margin analysis is used to measure the operating leverage of the firm, as it measures how growth in sales translates to growth in profits.
+- The firm uses contribution margin analysis to measure its operating leverage, as it enables them to gauge how growth in sales translates into growth in profits.

-- Contribution margin is also used to judge whether a firm has monopoly power in competition law, such as the use of the Lerner Index.
+- The contribution margin is also used to judge whether a firm has monopoly power in competition law, such as using the Lerner Index.

 Contribution Margin Formula Calculator